shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/real-time-signals-service-api-reference.md

 **JSON response**

-Server responds with information about the job ID specified in the Query Parameters
+Server responds with information about the job ID specified in the Query Parameters.

 ```
 {